dbt-labs/docs.getdbt.com/README.md

 ## Notes
-* When using markdown links, you can use file paths relative to the current file, or, relative to the `docs` directory.
-For FAQs, use the file path relative to the `docs` directory (since it may have to be resolved from different paths).
-For other content, use the relative filepath (less changes required if we rename a directory)
+* When using markdown links, you can use file paths relative to the current file, or, relative to the `website/docs/` directory, e.g. `[my link text](faqs/available-configurations.md)`.
+    * For FAQs: use the file path relative to the `docs` directory (since it may have to be resolved from different paths).
+    * Otherwise: use the relative filepath (less changes required if we rename a directory)